Mauritius: Education

 The education system in Mauritius consists of pre-primary, primary, secondary and tertiary sectors.
 The education structure consists of two to three years of pre-primary school, six years of primary schooling leading to the Primary School Achievement Certificate, five years of secondary education leading to the School Certificate, and two years of higher secondary ending with the Higher School Certificate.

 Secondary schools have "college" as part of their title.
-The government of Mauritius provides free education to its citizens from pre-primary to tertiary level.
-In 2013 government expenditure on education was estimated at about ₨ 13,584 million, representing 13% of total expenditure.
-As of January 2017, the government has introduced changes to the education system with the Nine-Year Continuous Basic Education programme, which abolished the Certificate of Primary Education (CPE).

 The O-Level and A-Level examinations are carried out by the University of Cambridge through University of Cambridge International Examinations in collaboration with the MES.

 The tertiary education sector includes universities and other technical institutions in Mauritius.
-The two main public universities are the University of Mauritius and the University of Technology, in addition to the Université des Mascareignes, founded in 2012, and the Open University Mauritius.
+The two main public universities are the University of Mauritius and the University of Technology, in addition to the Université des Mascareignes, founded in 2012, and the Open University of Mauritius.
 These four public universities and several other technical institutes and higher education colleges are tuition-free for students as of 2019.

+The government of Mauritius provides free education to its citizens from pre-primary to tertiary level.
+In 2013 government expenditure on education was estimated at ₨ 13,584 million, representing 13% of total expenditure.
+As of January 2017, the government has introduced changes to the education system with the Nine-Year Continuous Basic Education programme, which abolished the Certificate of Primary Education (CPE).

-The adult literacy rate was estimated at 92.7% in 2015.
-Mauritius was ranked 52nd in the Global Innovation Index in 2021, 1st in Africa.
+The adult literacy rate was at 91.9% in 2022 with 8.8% of the total population holding a tertiary level qualification.
+Mauritius was ranked 53rd in the Global Innovation Index in 2025, 1st in Africa.